CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 *Command-line arguments = the arguments value is declared when starting the program in a command-line, like the linux terminal.

 #### What is variable shadowing? (context: variable scope)
-A variable declared within a certain scope has the same name as a variable declared in an other scope
+A variable declared within a certain scope has the same name as a variable declared in an other scope.

 #### What can happen if you try to delete/drop/add an item from a List, while you are iterating over it in Python?
 Add: The iteration continues without an issue, albeit with different ammount of elements.